mohsystem/code-llm-evaluation-dataset/README.md

 To get started with the project, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/your-project.git`
+2. Review the prompt description files existing in the repository [directory](promptDescription/).
+3. Review the prompt description schema to understand the dataset instance attributes [directory](promptDescription/promptDescriptionSchema.json).
 2. Install dependencies:
 3. Run the project: